crossvale-inc/ocp-introduction-workshop/workshop-script.md

     name: front-end-service
 ```

-If the route name is bigger than 63 characters the route creation will fail, try to specify a hostname like the following:
+If the route name is bigger than 63 characters the route creation will fail, try to specify a hostname like the following, by adding this `host` record as a child of the `spec` record in the Route YAML file:

 ```
   host: front-end-service-mrivas-w8mjp0.apps.oscadetest.bank.ad.bxs.com